-Your pet has had an anaesthetic today and may be drowsy for the next 48 hours.
-The anaesthetic was injected into a vein in his/her front leg and a small area of fur may have been clipped in this area.
-There may be a bandage on a front leg where the catheter was placed – please remove this within a few hours of getting home.
-Please offer your pet a bland meal tonight of Sensitivity control or chicken and rice if he/she prefers.
+When your pet has had an anaesthetic, they may be drowsy for the following 48 hours.
+The anaesthetic will be injected into a vein in his/her front leg and a small area of fur may have been clipped.
+There may be a bandage on a front leg where the catheter was placed–please remove this within a few hours of getting home.
+Please offer your pet a bland meal of Hills I/D or chicken and rice if he/she prefers.
 It is not unusual for occasional vomiting to occur following an anaesthetic.
 However, if vomiting is frequent or continues for longer than 12 hours, please contact us for advice.

 If your pet has a wound:

 It is advisable to keep cats indoors until sutures are removed and to restrict dogs to short walks on the lead.
 Please try to keep your pet as quiet as possible during this post-operative recovery period.
-If you notice any swelling or redness around your pet’s wound please contact us for advice.
-If your pet licks the wound excessively it may be necessary to purchase an Elizabethan (“buster”) collar to prevent early removal of the sutures and the need for re-suturing.
-Please contact the surgery if you feel you need a collar or have any other concerns.
+If you notice any swelling or redness around your pet’s wound, please contact us for advice.
+If your pet licks the wound excessively, it may be necessary to purchase a medical pet shirt or elizabethan (“buster”) collar to prevent early removal of the sutures and the need for re-suturing.
+Please contact the surgery if you feel you need a medical pet shirt, collar or have any other concerns.